 Until the early 1940s the only computers in existence were one-of-a-kind used by the government and the military.
 In 1943, a middle-aged engineer named Loring P. Crosman approached James Rand, founder, chairman and president of Remington Rand, with a plan to build an electronic computer.
 Rand agreed to take on the project, and a group of engineers was installed in the carriage house at 33 Highland Avenue, affectionately known as “The Barn” to those who worked there, formerly the stables of the Farrell estate.

-Retired Army Gen. Leslie R. Groves, who had used a two-team competitive approach in the Manhattan Project to develop the atomic bomb during World War II, did the same in developing the 409 after joining Remington Rand following the war.
-One team led by Crosman worked in what is now the Rowayton Library section of the building, while another team directed by Joseph A. Brustman occupied what is now the Community Center portion of the building, the former stable.
+Retired Army Gen. Leslie R. Groves, who had used a two-team competitive approach in the Manhattan Project to develop the atomic bomb during World War II, led the development of the 409, after joining Remington Rand following the war.
+One team led by Crosman worked in what is now the Rowayton Library section of the building, while another team led by Joseph A. Brustman, occupied what is now the Community Center portion of the building, the former stable.

 Remington Rand put the property up for sale in 1965, and although it now houses the Rowayton Library and Community Center, it will always be known as the birthplace of the world’s first business computer.

 Partially adapted from the article “The Engineers Get Together to Look Back at the Future” by Francis X. Fay in The Norwalk October 25, 1996